 Recognizing the Business Needs

 The importance of being found on Google is clear to everyone.
 If your products aren’t seen by your customers, you simply won’t sell any.
 But as Google’s motto is Focus on the user and all else will follow, it doesn’t end with SEO.
 You should really focus on the customers’ information needs in order to convert search traffic into e-commerce success.
-And that means not only providing your unique information searchable and tagged so it can be found through the search engines and comparing sites.
+This means more than providing your unique information searchable and tagged so it can be found through the search engines and comparing sites.
 Your product data also needs to be correct, current, complete and detailed for the customer.

-For a laptop example, you’ll require extensive product information in the shape of a short and long description, specs, images, reviews and rich content such as a demo video or a 3D image.
+Let's take a laptop as an example.
+You’ll require extensive product information in the shape of a short and long description, specs, images, reviews and rich content such as a demo video or a 3D image.
 Your whole catalog needs to be up to date, while prices for some products may change weekly or even daily.
 Typically somewhere along the line you’ll want to include the long tail, which means hugely increasing your product range.

 To purchase your products, consumers need to see the delivery options and availability straight from your logistics system.
-And if your company sells cross-country, this not only adds new logistical challenges, but also new content needs as all your product information needs to be translated.
+If your company sells cross-country, this not only adds new logistical challenges, but also new content needs, since all your product information has to be translated.
 The translations are usually done locally and entered centrally at the head office.
 All these angles mean that different departments are responsible for your e-commerce success.
 And on top of that, there are also legal requirements you must comply with.
 For very large or for B2B companies the Sarbanes-Oxley act can put extra pressure on your company’s business processes, or else you may face dire repercussions.
 In short, when we are talking about product data, we are talking about business.